anegg0/gr0wing-hugo/content/posts/2013-01-07-speedlinking.md

 </p>

 <p style="text-align: left;">
-  Also: try to pay &#8220;Letters of Note&#8221; a visit, this website collects letters from various artists/writers, some of them are brilliant:<br /> h<a href="http://www.lettersofnote.com/2012/12/best-of-2012.html" target="_blank">ttp://www.lettersofnote.com/2012/12/best-of-2012.html</a>
+  Also: try to pay "Letters of Note" a visit, this website collects letters from various artists/writers, some of them are brilliant:<br /> h<a href="http://www.lettersofnote.com/2012/12/best-of-2012.html" target="_blank">ttp://www.lettersofnote.com/2012/12/best-of-2012.html</a>
 </p>

 <h3 style="text-align: left;">